 Due — super fast reminders, reusable egg timers

-This simple, hassle-free app enables users to create a reminder and alert in mere seconds.
-Whether it’s boiling an egg, walking the dog, or bringing that all-important document to work, Due keeps you on track with 12 distinct, one-time and recurrent reminder alert tones — louder and longer for vital tasks and subtler for less important to dos.
-The best part is that it's so quick to use that you can get back to doing the things that matter!
+This simple app enables users to create a reminder and alert in seconds.
+Whether it’s boiling an egg, walking the dog, or bringing that important document to work, Due keeps you on track with 12 distinct, one-time and recurrent reminder alert tones.
+The tones are louder and longer for vital tasks and subtler for less important to-dos.

-Sometimes getting everything done, when you have ADHD can seem like a Herculean labor.
-But role-playing app EpicWin turns even the most tedious tasks into fun and stimulating adventures.
+Getting through your chores when you have ADHD can seem like a Herculean task.
+Role-playing app EpicWin turns even the most tedious tasks into fun and stimulating adventures.
 Instead of dreading doing the dishes and washing the laundry, you’ll actually look forward to them!

-Just input your everyday tasks into the app’s easy-to-use interface, choose your avatar, and every time you “conquer” a chore in animated battles, you're rewarded with the points needed to increase your character’s stats, riches, and level.
-Now that's what we call encouragement!
+Just enter your everyday tasks into the app’s easy-to-use interface and choose your avatar.
+Every time you “conquer” a chore in animated battles, you’ll be rewarded with points to increase your character’s stats, riches, and level.
+You’ll never look at housework the same way again!

 Remember The Milk